 Mark W. Horner is Professor of Geography at The Florida State University.
 Mark earned the Ph.D. in Geography from The Ohio State University (2002), where he was honored with the Willard and Ruby S. Miller fellowship for Outstanding Geography Graduate Student (2002).
 In 2009, Mark was given a Developing Scholar Award (DSA) from the Florida State University Council on Research and Creativity.
 In 2014, Mark was appointed Associate Director of the Center for Accessibility and Safe Transportation for an Aging Population at Florida State University; a Tier I University Transportation Center (UTC) funded by the U.S. Department of Transportation.

 Mark is a past Chair of the Spatial Analysis and Modeling Group (SAM) of the Association of American Geographers.
-He serves as a U.S. Editor for the journal Transportation (Springer) and serves on the editorial boards of Computers, Environment, and Urban Systems (Elsevier), Travel Behaviour and Society (Elsevier), and the Journal of Transportation and Land Use.
-He currently chairs Transportation Research Board (TRB) standing committee ADD20 – Social and Economic Factors of Transportation and is a member of TRB standing committee ADD30 – Transportation and Land Development.
+He serves as a U.S. Editor for the journal Transportation (Springer) and serves on the editorial boards of Computers, Environment, and Urban Systems (Elsevier), Travel Behaviour and Society (Elsevier), Journal of Transport Geography (Elsevier) ,and the Journal of Transportation and Land Use.
+He is immediate past chair and a member of Transportation Research Board (TRB) standing committee ADD20 – Social and Economic Factors of Transportation.
+He also serves as a member of TRB standing committee ADD30 – Transportation and Land Development and committee ABR30 – Emergency Evacuations.

 Mark’s Google Scholar Page can be found here.